kanwaltariq0327-del/Git-GitHub-Notes/README.md

 - We will remove the lines that we do not want and keep it simple as it was
 - Then add the change ( with **git add .**) to the stage and run commit ( with **git commit -m " commit message "** )
 - After doing so merge the branches again **it will resolve the conflict**

+## Git PUSH, FETCH, MERGE AND PULL Requests:

+- Push:
+   - **git push** command is used to push the existing local branch into the remote repository
+- Fetch:
+   - **git fetch** command is used to fetch the existing remote branch in GitHub repository into the local branch ( but it does not appear in the working directory )
+- Merge:
+   - in order to make the branch appear in the local directory command **git merge** should be used
+- Pull:
+   - **git pull** command is the combination of both " fetch and merge " commands, instead of running two separate commands for the same purpose run git pull command